The scheme will reduce congestion at the Blackwall Tunnel and improve the reliability and resilience of the wider road network.

 Now that the DCO has been granted, we are working with local boroughs, landowners and other stakeholders to outline the next steps for the project.
 This includes agreeing details of land acquisitions, construction plans and access requirements for residents, visitors and local businesses as the scheme progresses.

 We are now working to procure a contractor to design and build the tunnel.
-We hope to confirm a preferred bidder early in 2019 and award the contract in summer 2019 so that construction can begin later that year.
+We hope to confirm a preferred bidder in mid-2019 and award the contract in summer 2019 so that design and construction can begin later that year.

 If you have any questions about the Silvertown Tunnel scheme, please email firstname.lastname@example.org.